 Solution: Since it is a morning program he wanted a cup of coffee and musical notes incorporated into the logo.
 I decide to create something that looked slightly chaotic to match the theme of “mid-morning madness.”

 Project: The Jacksonville, Florida, chapter of Ronald McDonald House provides no-cost lodging to families with children who are undergoing lengthy hospital stays.
-As part of a nationwide re-branding, our local House required an updated look for their bi-annual newsletter which is mailed out to donors, staff, volunteers, and families.
+As part of a nationwide re-branding, the House required an updated look for their bi-annual newsletter which is mailed out to donors, staff, volunteers, and families.

 Solution: I developed a bold, playful theme that worked within the organization’s new branding guidelines, and created templates that could be easily adapted to fit a variety of content and formats including traditional stitched signatures and a 3-panel fold.
 The client provided body copy, photos, and a basic outline for each newsletter design.
 This project was one which I managed from start to finish, often working directly with Ronald McDonald House staff when making edits.